Locations

 For organizations that have (or plan to) adopt SAP’s Digital Access model:

-- Track Document Consumption: Establish regular reporting on digital document volumes.
+• Track Document Consumption: Establish regular reporting on digital document volumes to monitor usage trends.
 Use SAP tools (LICENSE ADMINISTRATION WORKBENCH/LAW, usage reports, or the SAP Passport trace) to count how many Sales Orders, Purchase Orders, Delivery documents, etc., are created by interfaces.
 Create dashboards or reports that show trends by document type and integration source.
 (Remember, only the creation event counts – editing or querying a document does not trigger a new charge).

-- Know What Triggers Licenses: Understand which interactions generate billable documents.
+• Know What Triggers Licenses: Understand which interactions generate billable documents.
 There are nine categories (e.g., sales, purchases, invoices, manufacturing orders, service orders, quality notifications, time confirmations, financial postings, and material documents).
-For example, posting a new invoice via a non-SAP billing app will count, but simply reading an invoice does not.
+For example, posting a new invoice via a non-SAP billing app will be counted, but simply reading an invoice will not.
 Configure interfaces to avoid unnecessary document creation (e.g., don’t create duplicate documents “just in case”).

-- Align Purchase to Usage: Only license the volume you need.
-If possible, use SAP’s adoption programs (e.g., past DAAP options) to buy upfront blocks of documents, then track against that block.
+• Align Purchase to Usage: Only license the volume you need.
+If possible, utilize SAP’s adoption programs (e.g., past DAAP options) to purchase upfront blocks of documents, then track them against that block.
 Maintain a buffer to allow for growth, but avoid over-provisioning excessively.
 Negotiate with SAP to define what counts as a “document” in your context (some contracts allow excluding minor doc types or use flat tiers for predictability).

-- Optimize Integrations: Even with digital access, limit unnecessary document creation.
-For example, if a system needs to check stock levels, design it to not create a new Material Document or inquiry record unless necessary.
+• Optimize Integrations: Even with digital access, limit unnecessary document creation.
+For example, if a system needs to check stock levels, design it to create a new Material Document or inquiry record only when necessary.
 Use custom code or middleware logic to aggregate transactions (e.g., batch creating one bulk purchase order instead of many small ones).
 Regularly review whether any interface is generating an unexpected document type.

-- Regular Reviews and Audits: Just as in the legacy model, conduct quarterly or semi-annual audits of interface activity.
+• Regular Reviews and Audits: As in the legacy model, conduct quarterly or semiannual audits of interface activity.
 Ensure that any new interface or process that could create SAP records is evaluated for its impact on your digital licenses.
-Update your documentation (interface catalogue) with any changes.
+Update your documentation (interface catalog) with any changes.
 If an unexpected spike in a document type occurs, investigate it immediately; it could signal a new integration or a bug.

-- Educate Teams: Train developers and integrators about Digital Access.
-They should know which SAP APIs or BAPIs create billable documents.
-Encourage them to implement non-chargeable patterns when possible (e.g., read-only queries, static extracts) and to consult SAP licensing or architecture experts early in design.
+• Educate Teams: Train developers and integrators on digital access.
+They should be aware of which SAP APIs or BAPIs generate billable documents.
+Encourage them to implement non-chargeable patterns whenever possible (e.g., read-only queries, static extracts) and to consult SAP licensing or architecture experts early in the design process.

 CIO-Level Recommendations

-- Leverage Contracts Strategically: Use contract negotiation to reduce risk.
-When buying new SAP licenses or renewing maintenance, insist on clauses that protect you (e.g., caps on indirect usage fees, clear definitions, static-read carve-outs).
+• Leverage Contracts Strategically: Use contract negotiation to reduce risk.
+When purchasing new SAP licenses or renewing maintenance, insist on clauses that protect you (e.g., caps on indirect usage fees, clear definitions, and static-read carve-outs).
 Secure rollback or exchange options (e.g., converting unused user licenses to document licenses).
 Do not agree to open-ended terms that allow SAP to charge heavily later.
 In short, negotiate with data: come prepared with usage reports and forecasts, not just faith.

-- Collaborate Across IT and Business: Ensure tight coordination between SAP Basis, security, application teams, and the business units driving integrations.
-Form a steering committee or regular touchpoint that reviews upcoming integration projects, digital transformation initiatives (IoT, AI, B2B portals, etc.), and their licensing impact.
+• Collaborate Across IT and Business: Ensure tight coordination between SAP Basis, security, application teams, and the business units driving integrations.
+Form a steering committee or establish a regular touchpoint to review upcoming integration projects, digital transformation initiatives (including IoT, AI, and B2B portals), and their licensing implications.
 Involve procurement and legal in vendor evaluations (e.g., if selecting a new CRM or SCADA system that connects to SAP, assess license implications in the RFP).

-- Continuous Education and Training: Keep your organization up to date on SAP’s licensing changes.
+• Continuous Education and Training: Keep your organization up to date on SAP’s licensing changes.
 For example, SAP may alter its definition of indirect access or its DA pricing.
-Provide refresher training to IT architects and managers so they don’t fall back into old assumptions.
-A well-informed team is your first line of defence.
+Provide refresher training to IT architects and managers to prevent them from falling back into old assumptions.
+A well-informed team is your first line of defense.

 By treating indirect access as a managed compliance program – with clear inventory, policies, monitoring, and executive oversight – CIOs can turn a potential audit risk into a predictable governance process.